app-generator/docs-old/content/getting-started-with/django.md

 $ # .\env\Scripts\activate
 ```

-&#x20;Once the Virtual Environment is up and running, we can install Django and start using it.&#x20;
+Once the Virtual Environment is up and running, we can install Django and start using it.

 ```bash
 $ pip install Django